samdanTetteh/Dog-Friendly/README.md

 # Future Improvements
 - Network notification when data is restored.
 - Make UI Improvements and possibly introduce introducing [compose](https://developer.android.com/jetpack/androidx/releases/compose)
+- Introduce some nice error pages and not rely on toats.

 # Issues faced
-- Implementing instrumentation tests with *Hilt* not working as expected.
+- Has issues implementing instrumentation tests with *Hilt* but eventually resolved it.